DanielBrito/web-dev-basics/Gulp 4.0 Tutorial/README.md

   - **watch():** watch files and folders for changes.

 - Syntax to run multiple functions after 'gulp': `exports.default = parallel(copyHtml, imgTask);`
-- Syntax to tun each function individually after 'gulp copyHtml': `exports.copyHtml = copyHtml;`
+- Syntax to run each function individually after 'gulp copyHtml': `exports.copyHtml = copyHtml;`

 - After all we just have to upload the *disp* folder to the server (and be happy)...